 BALTIC AMBER NECKLACE

 If tender gums are making your baby extra fussy, you might want to try using an amber necklace.
-It doesn’t work for every baby, but many mamas claim that amber soothes sore gums and reduces signs of painful teething.
+It doesn’t work for every baby, but many mamas (including me!) find that amber soothes sore gums and reduces signs of painful teething.

 CRADLE CAP BRUSH

 CALMING LAVENDER WASH

-When it comes to clean products that you want to put on your baby, Earth Mama Angel Baby delivers.
-Use this wash when cradle cap is ongoing issue, since there tends to be a link to the yeast Malassezia and lavender is naturally anti-fungal.
+When it comes to clean products that you want to put on your baby, Earth Mama delivers.
+Use this wash when cradle cap is an ongoing issue since there tends to be a link to the yeast Malassezia and lavender is naturally anti-fungal.

 HERBIVORE BOTANICALS LAPIS OIL

 Yes, this is for the face (and it’s awesome for that).
-But as it turns out, this oil is especially good for cradle cap.
+But as it turns out, this oil is especially good for cradle cap too.
 It’s made with squalane, a hydrocarbon that’s similar to mineral oil.
-Except it’s 100% natural.
+Except it is 100% natural.
 And like mineral oil, squalane does not feed the yeast responsible for cradle cap.
 It also contains blue tansy essential oil.
-Making it perfect for a hard case of cradle cap.

 SNUGGLE ME ORGANIC COSLEEPER

 If you cosleep with your baby, I recommend this cosleeper.
-It’s the one I use.
-It safely surrounds my little babe, so that he feels supported and sleeps well.
+It’s the one I used.
+It safely surrounded my little babe while sleeping and made us both more comfortable during those early newborn months.